NCI Dictionary of Cancer Terms

 The search textbox has an autosuggest feature.
 When you enter three or more characters, a list of up to 10 suggestions will popup under the textbox.
 Use the arrow keys to move through the suggestions.
 To select a suggestion, hit the enter key.
 Using the escape key closes the listbox and puts you back at the textbox.
 The radio buttons allow you to toggle between having all search items start with or contain the text you entered in the search box.

-A drug used to treat cancer of the stomach or gastroesophageal junction (area where the esophagus connects to the stomach) that is advanced or has spread to other parts of the body.
-It is used in patients whose cancer has gotten worse after treatment with other anticancer drugs.
+A drug used with docetaxel to treat non-small cell lung cancer (NSCLC) that has spread to other parts of the body.
+It is also used alone or with paclitaxel to treat cancer of the stomach or gastroesophageal junction (area where the esophagus connects to the stomach) that is advanced or has spread to other parts of the body.
+Ramucirumab is used in patients whose cancer has gotten worse after treatment with other anticancer drugs.
 It is also being studied in the treatment of other types of cancer.
 Ramucirumab binds to receptors for a protein called vascular endothelial growth factor (VEGF), which may be found on some types of cancer cells.
 This may prevent the growth of new blood vessels that tumors need to grow.
 Ramucirumab is a type of antiangiogenesis agent and a type of monoclonal antibody.
 Also called anti-VEGFR-2 fully human monoclonal antibody IMC-1121B, Cyramza, and IMC-1121B.